Edward-Chen03/Stack-Overflow/README.md

 npm start

 ## Project Specifications
-- Employs MongoDB, a NoSQL database, for robust and flexible data storage.
-This structure allows seamless handling and organization of complex objects within the application, facilitating efficient data retrieval and manipulation.
+- Employs MongoDB, a NoSQL database, for flexible data storage.
+This structure allows handling and organization of complex objects within the application, facilitating efficient data retrieval and manipulation.
 - Utilizes JavaScript and Node.js to develop a dynamic and scalable application.
 Node.js enables server-side execution of JavaScript, ensuring consistent performance and streamlined development.
 Axios is employed for frontend interactions, providing a reliable means of making HTTP requests, while Express, a minimalist web framework for Node.js, powers the backend, enabling rapid development of RESTful APIs and handling of routing and middleware.
 - Implements bcrypt encryption library to fortify the security of user information.
-By employing robust cryptographic hashing techniques, sensitive user data such as passwords are securely encrypted before storage, mitigating the risk of unauthorized access or data breaches.
-This enhances the overall security posture of the application, instilling confidence in users regarding the protection of their personal information.
+By employing cryptographic hashing techniques, sensitive user data such as passwords are securely encrypted before storage, mitigating the risk of unauthorized access or data breaches.
+This enhances the overall security of the application, instilling safeguards regarding the protection of their personal information.